 Paget Disease of the Breast

-Paget disease of the breast is an extremely rare type of breast cancer that affects the nipples and the surrounding areola.
+Paget disease of the breast is an extremely rare cancer that requires breast cancer care in Boston, this type of breast cancer affects the nipples and the surrounding areola.
 A common symptom of this type of breast cancer is when the pigmented skin around your nipple looks crusty, flaky, or red.

 Angiosarcoma of the Breast